mm80843/T3.5/docs/Benef/PBN__Benef_1140.md

 # __Access to updated and comprehensive mitigation information__

-## Name of the Benefit

-Users can access the latest information about COVID-19, including prevention measures and case updates.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved public health, increased users’ trust and satisfaction, increased demand for the mobile application.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1273.md)